Cubical model categories and quasi-categories: Introduction

 The usual adjunctions relating simplicial sets to categories enriched over a monoidal model category $\catE$ factorizes through this one.
 Moreover, this is a Quillen adjunction if the category of simplicial sets is endowed with the Joyal model structure.
 This two facts coupled with some Reedy theory lead us to the following theorem.

-\begin{thm*} Let $\catE$ be a monoidal model category and suppose that the category $\catoE$ of categories enriched over $\catE$ has a categorical model structure.
+\begin{theorem} Let $\catE$ be a monoidal model category and suppose that the category $\catoE$ of categories enriched over $\catE$ has a Dwyer-Kan model structure.
 Then, for any Reedy cofibrant replacement $F$ of the cosimplicial $\catE$-enriched category $n \mapsto [n]$, the induced adjunction